vaughnteegarden/slate/source/includes/_howtoclickandcollect.md

 Please note that your Resolve Commerce Engine must have Pick Up In Store enabled under the Advanced menu, for this option to apply.

-The Click and Collect flow is no different from in the Cart Buy or Instant Buy examples, it is only the user chosen values that change.
+The Click and Collect flow is no different from in the Cart Buy or Instant Buy examples, it is only the user-chosen values that change.

 #### 1. Choices returned by PaymentOptionManager